Backward asymptotics in S-unimodal maps: Limit sets of S-unimodal maps.

 \subsection{Two corollaries.}

-Theorem~\ref{thm:main} can be used to prove the Conjecture by Kolyada, Misiurewicz and Snoha in case of S-unimodal maps as follows. \begin{corollary} If $f:[a,b]\to[a,b]$ is S-unimodal, then $s\alpha_f(x)$ is closed for any $x\in[a,b]$. \end{corollary} \begin{proof} The only non-trivial case is when the attractor is a Cantor set and $x$ belongs to it.
+Theorem~\ref{thm:main} can be used to prove the Conjecture by Kolyada, Misiurewicz and Snoha in case of S-unimodal maps as follows. \begin{cor} Let $f:[a,b]\to[a,b]$ be a S-unimodal map.
+Then $s\alpha_f(x)$ is closed for any $x\in[a,b]$. \end{cor} \begin{proof}\ The only non-trivial case is when the attractor is a Cantor set and $x$ belongs to it.
 In this case, $p=\infty$ and $N_\infty=\cap_{i<\infty}\overline{\Jall(N_i)}$.

 To see this, we first show that $\cap_{i<\infty}\overline{\Jall(N_i)}$ is a node.
 Indeed, let $x$ and $y$ any two points in it.
 Given any $\epsilon>0$, there is some $n_\epsilon$ such that there is some component of $U_k$ in both $(x-\epsilon,x+\epsilon)$ and $(y-\epsilon,y+\epsilon)$ for every $k>n_\epsilon$.
 Hence, there is a point $p'$ in the orbit of the periodic point $p_1(N_k)$ in the first neighborhood and one $p ''$ in the second, so that the sequence $\{x,p',f(p'),\dots,f^s(p')=p'',y\}$ is an $\epsilon$-chain from $x$ to $y$.
 For the same reason, $\{y,p'',f(p''),\dots,f^{s'}(p'')=p',x\}$ is an $\epsilon$-chain from $x$ to $y$.
 Moreover, $x$ and $y$ are both chain-recurrent due to the same argument.
 Hence $x$ and $y$ belong to the same node, which can only be $N_\infty$ since there is no other node.
 Since $N_\infty$ is a subset of each $\overline{\Jall(N_i)}$, these are all points of $N_\infty$.